natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 ## Ingress and Load Balancing

-In Kubernetes, an ingress controller is responsible for routing HTTP requests to your application's services.
-However, the ingress controller doesn't say anything about how external traffic gets to the ingress controller.
+In Kubernetes, the ingress controller manages the routing of HTTP traffic to the services of your application.
+However, it does not define how external traffic actually reaches the ingress controller in the first place.

 When you use a managed Kubernetes service like GKE or EKS, you may have noticed that the ingress controller's service is of the type `LoadBalancer`.

-This signals to the cloud environment that it should provision an external load balancer for your cluster.
-The ingress controller will then receive an `EXTERNAL IP` which is a externally accessible IP address associated with the load balancer.
+This signals to the cloud environment that it should provision an external load balancer for that cluster.
+The ingress controller will then receive an `EXTERNAL IP` which is an externally accessible IP address associated with the load balancer.
+External traffic received by the load balancer on that address will then be proxied to the cluster's ingress controller.

 Since we don't have a cloud environment, we need to setup a load balancer ourselves.
-That's where the fourth node comes.
+That's where the fourth node comes in.

 > In Kubernetes, [services can be of the type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) `ClusterIP`, `NodePort`, `LoadBalancer`, or `ExternalName`.
 Reading the docs you'll see that as far as Kubernetes is concerned, the `LoadBalancer` type _doesn't actually do anything_.
-This is a common point of confusion when trying to learn Kubernetes fundamentals in a cloud environment (well, at least it was for me!).
+This is a common point of confusion when trying to learn Kubernetes in a cloud environment (well, at least it was for me!).

 First we need to actually install an ingress controller.
 We'll be using `ingress-nginx`.
-Then we'll run [HAProxy](https://www.haproxy.org/) on `node3` and configure it to reverse proxy all HTTP and HTTPS traffic it receives to the ingress controller.
+Then we'll install [HAProxy](https://www.haproxy.org/) on `node3` and configure it to reverse proxy all HTTP and HTTPS traffic it receives to the ingress controller.

 More specifically, the ingress controller will be configured with a `NodePort` service that HAProxy will be able to reference as a reverse proxy backend.